 Please contact us at firstname.lastname@example.org for more details or with any questions.

--As many of you know we had to replace the air conditioning/heating system in the history center last month.
+-As many of you know we had to replace the air conditioning/heating system in the history center over the summer.
 This is the same system that is our secondary heat in the winter months to keep utility cost down.
 Before the system failed or began working improperly it saved us around 3% on our natural gas bill in the winter months.
 For a small non-profit organization that is a large savings as we rely almost entirely on donations.

 (The Lisbon History Center Foundation Inc. is a licensed 501c3 non-profit and all donations are tax deductible)